Flow-State1/flowstate/README.md

 # flowstate

+Make sure git is installed on your machine (Download Link: https://git-scm.com/download/win)

 Clone the github repository onto your laptop:

     -Create a folder on your laptop and open it with VS CODE.